-- online, either by the individual judge doing the modules in the comfort of their home (N.B. this option not available to G and F seminars); or - o via an online meeting platform session with a JE; or - o at the practical seminar - technical theory related to the basic training scale principles for the level of the seminar - the technical theory content, which must be interactive, can also be delivered online for all levels; and - o can be undertaken at a separate time - o be of at least 2-3 hours duration - explaining the collective mark(s) - practical judging training, which usually involves individual movements and may also involve whole tests with suitable horses - any updates relevant to the level of seminar - f) online delivery of seminars for D level and above, for one seminar during a reaccreditation period is offered as a delivery option when special circumstances dictate that a face-to-face session is not possible.
-This will be in consultation with the EADOC - g) DVD's may be used as an additional aspect of teaching or for assessment
+- online, either by the individual judge doing the modules in the comfort of their home (N.B. this option not available to G and F seminars); or - o via an online meeting platform session with a JE; or - at the practical seminar - technical theory related to the basic training scale principles for the level of the seminar - the technical theory content, which must be interactive, can also be delivered online for all levels; and - o can be undertaken at a separate time - o be of at least 2-3 hours duration - also explaining the collective mark(s)

+- practical judging training, which usually involves individual movements and may also involve whole tests with suitable horses - any updates relevant to the level of seminar - f) where the technical theory of a seminar is delivered online, the practical face to face session must be delivered by the same Judge Educator for it to be counted as a seminar and for continuity purposes in education and recording of completion of the seminar requirement.
+Ideally the practical session should not be held more than 6 weeks after the online theory session. - g) however, for those who attend the technical theory part of the seminar delivered online but not the practical session, the online session may be counted as a workshop. - hf) online delivery of seminars for D level and above, for one seminar during a reaccreditation period is offered as a delivery option when special circumstances dictate that a face-to-face session is not possible.
+This will be in consultation with the EADOC - ig) VideosDVD's may be used as an additional aspect of teaching or for assessment